Debugging Perl DBI

 DEBUG - disconnect

-which shows us the connect, followed by the insert that affected 1 row (i.e. the insert worked) and finally the disconnect.
-In addition, the DBI version, DBIx::Log4perl version and driver name and version are recorded.
+which shows us the connect, followed by an insert that affected 1 row (which means the insert worked) and finally the disconnect.
+The DBI version, DBIx::Log4perl version, and driver name and version are also recorded.

 This is also a lot more succinct than the 39 lines you get from a level 1 DBI trace.